Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-transporting spins $S_\alpha$ along the $z$-axis [see coordinate system in Fig.~\ref{fig:fig1}], which is obtained by integrating one component $j_{S_\alpha}^z(\mathbf{r},t)$ of $3 \times 3$ spin current density tensor~\cite{Dejean2022} over the whole FM/NM bilayer.
-Note that we use the same units for spin and charge current, where spin current $I_{S_y}^z = I^{\uparrow}_z -I^{\downarrow}_z$ can be understood as the difference of the respective spin-resolved charge currents, $I^{\uparrow}_z$ and $I^{\downarrow}_z$, with $\uparrow$, $\downarrow$ pointing along the $y$-axis.
-The overlapping time-dependences of $I_{S_y}^z(t)$ and $\partial_t M^y$ demonstrate that $dM^y/dt$ is {\em the mechanisms behind spin current generation}.
-This is akin to spin current pumping~\cite{Tserkovnyak2005}, where $(I_{S_x},I_{S_y},I_{S_z}) \propto \mathbf{M} \times \partial_t \mathbf{M}$, by time-dependent magnetization of fixed length which precesses at much smaller (typically GHz) single frequency when microwaves are absorbed under the ferromagnetic resonance conditions~\cite{Saitoh2006, Ando2014a}.
-In contrast to the precession of magnetization driven by low-frequency EM radiation, the shrinking of magnetization length due to fsLP drive, as well as $\partial_t M^y(t)$, contain~\cite{Mrudul2024} a continuum of much higher frequencies in its fast-Fourier transform.
-Nevertheless, in both ``high-frequency'' and ``low-frequency'' phenomena involving $\mathbf{M}(t)$, it is thereby induced time-dependence of the quantum systems~\cite{Citro2023, Brouwer1998}, periodic~\cite{Citro2023,Brouwer1998,Tserkovnyak2005,VarelaManjarres2023} in the case of magnetization precession and non-periodic~\cite{VarelaManjarres2024} in the case of the demagnetization, that pumps currents in the absence of any bias voltage.
-Thus, pumping of spin current by demagnetization dynamics unveiled by Fig.~\ref{fig:fig2} replaces the need for phenomenological ``spin voltage'' as its driving mechanism~\cite{Buehlmann2020,Rouzegar2022,Seifert2023}.
-Findings of Fig.~\ref{fig:fig2} also provide microscopic justification for previously conjectured ``$dM/dt$ mechanism''~\cite{Choi2014,Lichtenberg2022,Rouzegar2022} from the fitting of experimental data and thereby motivated phenomenological theories~\cite{Beens2022a}.
-Once demagnetization sets in, the amplitude of generated spin current is primarily determined by the speed of demagnetization, which is larger in Co/Pt than in Co/W [compare values around \mbox{$\simeq 50$ fs} in Fig.~\ref{fig:fig2}(a) vs. Fig.~\ref{fig:fig2}(b)] due to difference in SOC-proximity effect~\cite{MarmolejoTejada2017,Zutic2019}.
-Via such proximity effect, Pt or W layer can significantly modify~\cite{MarmolejoTejada2017} properties of Co layer, of nanoscale thickness in experiments, as also confirmed in ultrafast demagnetization experiments~\cite{Kuiper2014}.
-Experiments also find~\cite{Malinowski2008} that interlayer spin current can affect demagnetization in self-consistent fashion---demagnetization acts as a primary nonequilibrium drive of spin current in THz frequency range in Fig.~\ref{fig:fig2}, which in turn further speeds up~\cite{Malinowski2008} demagnetization as spin current carries away angular momentum from Co into good spin sinks~\cite{Tserkovnyak2005} like Pt or W.
+Findings of Fig.~\ref{fig:fig2} also provide microscopic justification for previously conjectured ``$dM/dt$ mechanism''~\cite{Choi2014,Lichtenberg2022,Rouzegar2022} from the fitting of experimental data---note that thereby motivated phenomenological theories require many qualitative assumptions, sometimes arriving at $I^z_\mathrm{S_\alpha} \propto \partial^2_t M^y$ (see Eq.~(47) in Ref.~\cite{Beens2022a}) which cannot be justified from our first-principles theory or experiments~\cite{Rouzegar2022}.
+Once demagnetization sets in, the amplitude of generated spin current is primarily determined by the speed of demagnetization, which is larger in Co/Pt than in Co/W [compare values around \mbox{$\simeq 50$ fs} in Fig.~\ref{fig:fig2}(a) vs. Fig.~\ref{fig:fig2}(b)] due to difference in SOC-proximity effect~\cite{MarmolejoTejada2017,Dolui2020a,Zutic2019}.
+Via such proximity effect, Pt or W layer can significantly modify~\cite{MarmolejoTejada2017,Dolui2020a} properties of Co layer, of nanoscale thickness in experiments, as also confirmed in ultrafast demagnetization experiments~\cite{Kuiper2014}.
+Experiments also find~\cite{Malinowski2008} that interlayer spin current can affect demagnetization in self-consistent fashion---demagnetization acts as a primary nonequilibrium drive of spin current in THz frequency range in Fig.~\ref{fig:fig2}, which in turn further speeds up~\cite{Malinowski2008,Battiato2010} demagnetization as spin current carries away angular momentum from Co into good spin sinks~\cite{Tserkovnyak2005} like Pt or W. The fact that $I^z_{S_y} \neq 0$ is nonzero during \mbox{$t < 25$ fs}, where $\partial_t M^y \simeq 0$ [Fig.~\ref{fig:fig2}], can be explained by the presence~\cite{Suresh2023} of a second nonequilibrium drive, that is fsLP, which is initially the only one operative.
+Specific to Co, there can be a temporal separation (\mbox{$\Delta t \sim 20$ fs}) between the commencement of spin current and demagnetization, as noticed in some experiments~\cite{Shokeen2017}.
+In addition, since electrons respond instantaneously to fsLP, the start of oscillations in red curves in Fig.~\ref{fig:fig2} signals the true beginning of fsLP (see movies accompanying Ref.~\cite{Bajpai2019} for further illustration of how to properly identify the beginning of fsLP, which is not easy to achieve by just visually inspecting the gray curve in Fig.~\ref{fig:fig2}).